ThGaskin/NeuralABM/README.md

 - **HarrisWilsonNW**: The Harris-Wilson model, but learning the network adjacency matrix from data.
 The physical equations
 - **Covid**: A complex model of contagion and the spread of Covid-19.
 Scalar parameters are learned from data.

 See the model-specific README files for a guide to each model.
-The README files are located in the respective `<model_name>` folders:
+The README files are located in the respective `<model_name>` folders.

 ## Building your own model
-If you are ready to build your own `NeuralABM` model, there is an easy command you can use
+If you are ready to build your own `NeuralABM` model, there is an easy command you can use to get started:
 ```commandline
 utopya models copy <model_name>
 ```
-This command will duplicate an existing model and rename it to the name you give when prompted.
-You can then iteratively change an existing model to your own requirements.
+This command will duplicate an existing model and rename it to whatever name you give when prompted.
+You can then successively change an existing model to your own requirements.
-We suggest forking this repository and regularly merging the main branch into yours.